desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 DNS Operator

-1. needs to ensure that a valid DNSSEC chain of trust exists for the zone(s) that are authoritative for the Bootstrapping Domains `_boot.ns1.example.net` and `_boot.ns2.example.net`;
+1. needs to ensure that a valid DNSSEC chain of trust exists for the zone(s) that are authoritative for the Signaling Domains `_boot.ns1.example.net` and `_boot.ns2.example.net`;

 2. should publish CDS/CDNSKEY records at `example.com`.